 "Okay Commander.
-We're ten minutes out, the ramp is yours," barked the pilot of the CAPV-727.
+We're at Angels Four Two, ten minutes out, the ramp is yours," barked the pilot of the CAPV-727.

 Thank God for small favors - in this case a pretty large one.
-We were at Angels Four Two - 42,000 feet above sea level on a night as dark as they come - a new moon.
+We were at Angels Four Two - 42,000 feet above sea level on a night as dark as they come.
+A new moon.
 My uncle Bo Jameson and I, now made brothers by the yet to be written Navy SEAL creed, and Master Chief Petty Officer Rob Curtis were ten minutes from our IP (Initial Position) on our most dangerous mission yet.
 We had a fifty two nautical mile traverse to our target, the last seven to ten miles of which would be through dense clouds.
-We were depending on a very complex Airborne SEAL Delivery System (ASDS), a computer/GPS controlled High Altitude High Opening (HAHO) parachute system that our SEAL team helped developed during the mid eighties.
-It allowed a team of six Special Operators using an Automatic Landing System (ALS) to traverse up to sixty nautical miles from an aircraft at an altitude of up to forty five thousand feet to a target on the ground - each operator landing on a pre-programmed spot.
-In addition to the hi-tech parachute, the system consisted of a pressure suit with oxygen, a chest-pack computer with battery belt, a helmet with integrated GPS receiver, classified infra-red (IR) night vision, a GPS driven location system that displayed the location of each member of the team, an intra-team secure communication system and a satellite communication system allowing secure communications to friendly forces anywhere in the world.
-Upon landing, the parachute and pressure suit could be abandoned, leaving the rest of the system completely operational with eighty hours of battery life remaining.
+We were depending on a very complex Airborne SEAL Delivery System (ASDS); a computer/GPS controlled High Altitude High Opening (HAHO) parachute system that our SEAL team helped developed during the mid eighties.
+It allowed a team of six Special Operators to traverse up to sixty nautical miles from an aircraft at an altitude of up to forty five thousand feet to a specific target each operator landing on a pre-programmed spot.
+It did this using a built in Automatic Landing System (ALS).
+In addition to the ALS and the hi-tech parachute, the system consisted of a pressure suit with oxygen, a chest-pack computer, battery belt, a helmet with integrated GPS receiver, classified infra-red (IR) night vision, a

+GPS driven visor display system that displayed the relative location of each member of the team, an intra-team secure communication system and a separate satellite communication system allowing secure communications to friendly forces anywhere in the world.
+Upon landing, the parachute and pressure suit could be discarded leaving the rest of the system completely operational with eighty hours of remaining battery life.
 If everything worked correctly we would arrive at our target a little less than two hours from now.

 A new moon with thick cloud cover was important to this mission.
-The total darkness in the target area would greatly degrade the starlight night vision systems used by military, police and security organizations in countries other than the U.S. We, on the other hand, relied on our top secret infrared (IR) night vision technology with its own infrared illumination capability.
+The total darkness in the target area would greatly degrade any starlight night vision systems used by military, police and security organizations in countries other than the U.S. We, on the other hand, relied on our top secret infrared (IR) night vision technology with its own infrared illumination capability.
 It was a very powerful helmet integrated, wide angle un-cooled infrared camera projecting the user's visual IR image onto the helmet's visor.
 It also had a helmet integrated infrared light source and 3X optical zoom capability.
-So when we got to the target we could see anything clearly up to fifteen hundred feet.
+So when we got to the target we could see anything clearly up to several thousand feet.
 Beyond that we could use the IR spotlight and 3x zoom, but no one could see us or our IR light source.
 We learned a while back that by staying ahead of our enemies in night vision technology we 'owned the night'.
-In any enemy engagement, we don't believe in a fair fight.
+In any enemy engagement, we do not believe in a fair fight.